benmiller314/dsam2024fall/oldplans/week-01.md

     <li><strong>transcoding:</strong> we understand culture through the lens of computers, and computers through the lens of culture</li>
 </ul>

 <div class="alert alert-success">Where do these new terms map neatly onto Murray's, and where do they highlight something else?
-What affordances follow from these principle features?
+What affordances follow from these principles/features?
 What questions do they raise?
 </div>

 <p>NB: My preferred way to read more about this hasn't actually been Manovich's book, but rather a webtext by Madeline Sorapure, “Five Priniciples of New Media: Or, Playing Lev Manovich.” <em>Kairos: A Journal of Rhetoric, Technology, and Pedagogy</em>, vol. 8, no. 2, <a href="http://kairos.technorhetoric.net/8.2/coverweb/sorapure/">http://kairos.technorhetoric.net/8.2/coverweb/sorapure/</a>.
 Unfortunately, that article was built using the now-deprecated Adobe Flash, so it no longer displays the interactive features that illustrated each of the principles.
 (You can still read a PDF description of what used to be there.)
 On the plus side, Sorapure's examples were actually created by her students, so if anyone is looking for an independent project, you could do worse than creating a new set of illustrative examples for Manovich's principles (or Murray's, for that matter)!</p>